anoopjayadharan/tech-blog/content/posts/network.md

 draft: false
 ---

 Networking is one of the core pillars of the cloud computing model.
-Amazon VPC(virtual private cloud) helps you launch a secure, isolated private cloud hosted within a public cloud.
+Amazon VPC(virtual private cloud) helps you launch a secure, isolated private cloud hosted within a public cloud.<!--more-->

 In a multi-account environment, you must find a way to create VPCs and associated objects across managed accounts.
 AWS recommends creating a Network account under the Infrastructure OU.